 Malin Christensson

-When I was a kid, I went to the Swedish outdoor education school ‘Skogs Mulle’.
-My grandpa had a farm and there was still undeveloped land in the city where me and my friends could roam free.
+As a kid, Malin went to the Swedish outdoor education school ‘Skogs Mulle’.
+Her grandpa had a farm and there was undeveloped land in the city where she could roam free.

-Hoping to could help change the world, I got a Masters degree in Political Science.
-I worked many years with interdisciplinary, student-led sustainability education at the Centre for Environment and Development Studies at Uppsala University, Sweden.
-I also worked at the Swedish youth environmental and naturalist association, volunteered with Friends of the Earth, was a peace activist and travelled in Europe, Africa and India.
+Hoping to help change the world, Malin got a Masters degree in Political Science.
+She worked many years with interdisciplinary, student-led sustainability education at the Centre for Environment and Development Studies at Uppsala University, Sweden.
+She also worked at the Swedish youth environmental and naturalist association, volunteered with Friends of the Earth, was a peace activist and travelled in Europe, Africa and India.

-Feeling stressed and worried about the state of the world, I turned to yoga and my own ecosystem.
-I became a Satyananda yoga teacher and I lived a few months at the Yasodhara Ashram in Kootenay Bay.
-When my kids started school, I started to teach yoga to their class and have led kids yoga in Nelson.
-Now I am volunteering with the Shambhala Meditation Centre and their children’s program.
+Feeling stressed and worried about the state of the world, Malin turned to yoga and her own ecosystem.
+She became a Satyananda yoga teacher and lived a few months at the Yasodhara Ashram in Kootenay Bay.
+When her kids started school, she taught yoga to their class and led kids yoga in Nelson and volunteered with the kids program at the Nelson Shambhala Meditation Centre.
+Malin has mentored with Jeannine Tidwell at Twin Eagles Wilderness School in Idhao.

-How to facilitate group and cultural change is the question of my life.
-I regularly lead earth grief rituals (Joanna Macy’s the work that reconnects) and have facilitated other community discussions.
-Being part of cocreating decolonialization, social justice and integrated wellbeing are crucial to me.
+Her life’s question is How to facilitate group and cultural change.
+Malin leads earth grief rituals (Joanna Macy’s the work that reconnects) and facilitates community discussions.
+Being part of cocreating decolonialization, social justice and integrated wellbeing are crucial to her.
+Singing, fire making, running, skiing, tracking, reading and being with trees are some of her favorite activites.

 Cedar De Trey